nielshojen/docker-nginx-gcs/README.md

 # Docker image that proxies and caches GCP Storage Bucket(s)

-Initially thought as a local cache for Munki content
+Initially thought as a local cache for Munki content.
+Uses nytimes/gcs-helper and nginx

 ## Set in ENV: